rohilshah95/BotsUp/User Acceptance Test Cases.md

 Test designed date: 11/26/2017

-Pre-condition: User has access to slack, logs into slack and accesses the chat bot window.
+Pre-condition: User has access to slack, logs into slack as the admin (due to limitations of Slack API only the admin can upload files as a direct message and every other user has to upload the file to a channel) and accesses the chat bot window.

 | Step  | Test Steps  | Test Data  | Expected Result
 | ------------- | ------------  |  ------------ | ----------